-The comment response requirements for an EIS mirror those for EA, found in subchapter 9.
 This section similarly explicitly allows for batching comments, akin to what is allowed under NEPA, and in doing so, changes the requirements for responding to voluminous and nearly identical comments individually.
-The rule also focuses attention on the content of the comments and the issues raised, rather than on responding to each individual commentor separately.
-If the batching option is used, the individuals, agencies, and organizations who commented on the specific topic that the response is directed must be identified as part of the response.
+The rule also focuses attention on the content of the comments and the issues raised, rather than on responding to each individual commenter separately.
+If the batching option is used, the individuals, agencies, and organizations who commented on the specific topic to which the response is directed must be identified as part of the response.
 This rule clarifies that responses to substantive comments must be made and included as part of the draft EIS.
-The revised language gives guidance on what factors are to be considered when determining whether a comment is substantive, and also requires that comments deemed non-substantive and to which a response was not given must be clearly indicated.§ 11-200.1-27
+The revised language gives guidance regarding which factors are to be considered when determining whether a comment is substantive, and also requires that comments deemed non-substantive and to which a response was not given must be clearly indicated (§ 11-200.1-27).